tapjs/tapjs/src/docs/content/coverage.md

 a large one that is tested, and a smaller one with no tests at all.
 If code is worth testing, it's worth testing completely.

-For that reason, the tap runner _always_ instruments code using the built in V8 coverage API, and considers incomplete coverage to be a test failure.
+For that reason, the tap runner instruments code using the built in V8 coverage API, and considers incomplete coverage to be a test failure.
 If code coverage is complete, no coverage report is generated.
 If it is incomplete, or if no coverage is generated at all, then a report is printed and the process exits with an error status code.

-There is no way to disable this behavior.

 ## Reporting Coverage